merenbach/goldbug/README.md

 ## TODO

+* Expand tests for tabula recta to catch cases with reversed or alternate alphabets
 * Allow grouping/delimiters
 * Make grids one-based instead of zero-based in some contexts? (e.g., Polybius)
 * Allow transposition cipher key to be for columns directly, rather than relative ordering